-- Thesis statement: It provides the main claim the writer will argue within the entire paper.
+- Thesis statement: It provides the central idea or claim the writer will argue within the entire paper.

-- Topic sentence: A topic sentence must refer to your thesis statement and claims the entire paragraph will argue.
-It provides the reader with the authors, their works, and briefly enlists their similarities and differences.
+- Topic sentence: This sentence must refer to your thesis statement and claims the entire paragraph will argue.
+It provides the reader with the authors and their works and briefly enlists their similarities and differences.

 - Evidence: Since the body develops the thesis, it must cover as much information on the subject as possible.
 Make sure to indicate the source and use respective in-text citations.